Captain Bill McDonald: Well, there's only one riot, isn't there?

-Now, the man might be a highly trained operative but he is still only one mannote (the ability to create clones or duplicates and summon monsters doesn't count).
-No one questions the government's choice in sending out one special guy, either.
+Now, the man might be a highly trained operative but he is still only one man.note No one questions the government's choice in sending out one special guy, either.
 This is not a desperation move, as in Halo, where one guy is all the government has left... no, in cases like this, the choice is usually "send the entire fleet" or "send Joe".
 If the group that requested help gets one guy, they may be upset they didn't get an army only to find out that their ranger is an army.

 A common handwave/justification for this trope is that a full military assault would draw unwanted attention to the operation.
 As in, if we send an army to attack the secret base, the villain will use his superweapon, and game over.
 If we send Joe then villain won't react so intensely, and we can get past his guard.
-More realistically, the entire army may be needed to hold the villain's army at bay, or slow them down long enough to give Joe time to stop the villain.
-In other words, this trope is when the government is Genre Savvy about a One-Man Army.
+More realistically, the entire army may be needed to hold the villain's army at bay or slow them down long enough to give Joe time to stop the villain.

 If Joe makes a habit of succeeding at these missions he'll get a reputation for Doing the Impossible.

 This trope is an extreme application of The Main Characters Do Everything.
 It is related to It's Up to You and The Only One.
 It can involve Conservation of Ninjutsu.
 Contrast Surprisingly Elite Cannon Fodder, which is where a scrappy Ragtag Bunch of Misfits is sent out on an Impossible Task rather than an obvious badass.